William H. Baker Professor of Gynecology

 These studies may benefit patients with triple negative breast cancer, as TNBC tumors share common biology with ovarian cancer.

 Drs.
-Berkowitz, Matulonis and Wang have joined forces to study the common genetic features of breast and ovarian cancers.
+Berkowitz, Matulonis and Konstantinopoulos have joined forces to study the common genetic features of breast and ovarian cancers.
 The Dana-Farber/Brigham and Women's team is credited with showing that the accumulation of genetic mutations in breast and ovarian cancers influences how the tumors respond to treatment.

 Using information from collaborative clinical trials, publicly available data from researchers from around the world, and emerging technologies, they are leveraging discoveries made in one disease to benefit the other.
 They then use this information to better understand drug resistance and to identify new biomarkers and therapeutic targets.